gsoulie/Mobile-App-Development/ionic-2.md

 Before we can use the NavController, we will need to import it.

 ```
-import {Page, NavController} from 'ionic-angular';
+import {NavController} from 'ionic-angular';
 ```

 Next we will inject it into our ```@Component``` and assign it to a property.

 ```
-import {Page, NavController} from 'ionic-angular';
+import {Component, NavController} from 'ionic-angular';

 @Component({
 	templateUrl: "build/pages/Main/Main.html"